samanyu200/root-v1.0.1/readme.md

 docker run --rm --privileged --net=host -v $PWD/vmdata:/data ubuntu-vm

 # Update info
-guys update has come we have added a new file called update logs you can read it to sees all the updates of the repo
+guys update has come we have added a new file called "updatelog.md" you can read it to sees all the updates of the repo